shawnMthompson/morse-accounting-2025/README.md

 ## Notice

-The business was shut down in May of 2025, and as a result, the website is no longer going to be hosted.
+The business was shut down in May of 2025, and as a result, the website is no longer going to be hosted for public use.
 This repository remains available to showcase both the development work of the website and its technical implementation.

 ## Installation